Azurite - the Royal Blue

 In dry and well ventilated places, azurite might lose some of its hydroxyl during a chemical change.
 When this happens, the stone effectively becomes malachite, but still retains the crystal shape of the azurite.
 An altered azurite that has partially become malachite will look green on one end, and fade to blue on the other.
 This way, azurite is often pseudomorphed to malachite.
 In some instances azurite pseudomorphs to native copper, and gypsum can pseudomorph to azurite or malachite.

 Azurite forms in copper deposits where oxidation has taken place.
 It forms as a secondary mineral when copper ores like chalcopyrite, tetrahedrite or bornite decompose.
-Azurite is often associated with other secondary copper minerals like malachite, cuprite, native copper, brochantite or chrysocolla.
-Other carbonates like smithsonite or cerussite may be present too.
+The formation of azurite is driven by the CO2 presence, pH and humidity.

 Azurite is too brittle to be of much everyday objects, but because of its beautiful color, it is nevertheless very popular among gem and mineral collectors.
 Very bright pieces are often polished until they sparkle, then are carved into beads and cabochons to be set into jewelry.
 Azurite is sometimes found along with green malachite, and when the two grow together, they form azure-malachite.
 In rare instances, azurite can grow with red cuprite, forming a beautiful compound called bluebird.
 Historically, azurite was used to form blue pigments by many ancient cilizations.
 It was very popular stoner also during the middle ages, and many famous paintings include some azurite.